 Over the years, the sbrisolona recipe has evolved and come to reflect the famously "rich" taste of the Mantovans (both in terms of pricey ingredients and heavier ingredients) with some recipes even said to call for once hard-to-find and pricey ingredients like saffron or cinnammon.

-It must be said the torta sbrisolona implies your making a cake but it's really more like a hybrid of a shortbread and a streusel.
+It must be said the name torta in torta sbrisolona seems to imply you're making a cake, but, truth be told, it's really more like a hybrid of a shortbread and a streusel.
 The key is not just the combo of the ingredients but also the technique.
-Known as sbrisolare in Italian, you essentially drop nuggest of the dough from above and have it "rain" into the baking pan.
+Known as sbrisolare in Italian, you essentially drop nugges of the dough from above and have it "rain" into the baking pan.

-Once you've made it once you'll have mstered the techinique and then all you have to worry about is keeping it around long enough because it's addictive!
+Once you've made it once you'll have mstered the techinique and then all you have to worry about is keeping it around long enough because it's delicious!

 cut into large dice (you can also use a mix of half lard and half butter)